CME211/notes/lecture-02/lecture-02.md

 print("type(b): ", type(b))
 ```

-It is simple to convert!
+It is simple to convert between numbers and strings!

 ```python
 # convert int to a string